 Although each flower usually lives for only one day, the plant keeps producing more, to the delight of hummingbirds and butterflies.
 Once a flower is done blooming, it closes up and drops from the plant.
 The shell-like structure supporting the bloom will also dry up and fall to the ground within just a few days of the time the flower fades.

 These perennial plants grow attractive foliage as well.
 Their leaves are toothed and shiny green, growing to 6 inches long.
-Plants grown outdoors year-round can become large shrubs that are up to 12 feet tall and 8 feet wide.
-It will take them a few years to achieve this mature height.
+Plants grown outdoors year-round can become large shrubs that are up to 12 feet tall and 8 feet wide, although it will take them a few years to achieve this mature height.
 Container plants grow to about half that height and width.

 Uses for China Rose Hibiscus

-Those in the warmest regions have the chance to plant China rose hibiscus outdoors.
-This is particularly appealing since in zones 10 and 11, the shrubs flower year-round.
+Those in the warmest climates of USDA zones 9 through 11 can plant China rose hibiscus outdoors, where the shrubs flower year-round.
 That makes them exceptional ornamental hedges, but China rose shrubs can also be trained into tree form by pruning out all upright stems but one and removing lower leaves as the plant grows.
 Plants brought indoors for the cold seasons usually only flower from spring to late summer.

 In cooler zones, the plants must be grown in large containers and brought indoors before the first winter frost.
 Use wheeled caddies to make this easier.
-China rose also works very well as a houseplant that is placed on a sunny windowsill.
+China rose also works very well as a houseplant that is placed in front of a sunny window or in a sunroom.
 In some cultures, the plant is used medicinally.
 Cooks are also fans of hibiscus flowers, which have a tart, cranberrylike flavor and can be used to flavor sauces.

 Growing China Rose Shrubs